 - Speak your mantra.
 Each of us has phrases that give us comfort, sayings that we can say over and over again in our heads until the difficult moment passes.
 Some of you suggested mantras like “I am the adult” or “Mommy is the greatest!”
 I have a whole list of mantras that I use.

 - Exercise.
 Walk.
 Do yoga.
 Run.
 Whatever you can do to feel good on the inside will make parenting from the heart a lot better.
 Your body will thank you.

 - Get silly.
 I’ve said this before but doing something entirely out of the ordinary is a great way to turn things around quickly.
 Tell jokes.
 Just act nutty.
 You’ll laugh.
 SING.
 DANCE.
 Laugh.
 Deal with the consequences later, when everyone’s thinking more clearly.
 Being a playful mom is one of our greatest joys in life — if we can learn to let go enough to BE playful.

-- Set your rules.
+- Set fair and easy rules.
 This is a really big deal and something I didn’t really do early on.
 The sooner your establish your household rules the better off you will be as a parent.
 Our rules are on our refrigerator so that when a rule is broken we can immediately point to it and say look here, you’ve broken Rule No. 2, keep your hands and feet to yourself.
 When you are confident about the rules in your house, you are confident in enforcing those rules.

 - Don’t set too many rules.
 Seriously.
 Children are still learning and experimenting.
 We can’t expect them to never make mistakes.
 To stay calm, stick to no more than five rules at a time and make those the important ones.
 Let little infractions go by with teachable moments rather than discipline.

 - Change your routine.
 If you find yourself in a stressed out rut, perhaps it’s time to change things around and do something exciting and different.
 A change in fresh air or environment is enough to keep me feeling calm and peaceful a lot longer than going through the motions of the same-old, same-old.
 I absolutely LOVE to work with my clients on creating peaceful, powerful family wellness routines.
 You are never stuck with the way things are … sometimes we just need to be creative with how we change things up.

 - Be Grateful.
 Many of you mentioned that reminding yourself of how special it is to have a child is the best way to calm yourself down.
 Savoring the little moments.
 Being grateful for the time we have with our children.
 These are all big, heart-filled reminders of what it really means to be a parent, even when times are challenging.
 Learn how to start your own Lifelong Gratitude Practice here.

 - Replenish your spirit.
 For some this means prayer or meditation.
 For others it might be sinking into a hot bath at night.
 Taking care of your spirit is as important as taking care of your body.
 Whatever you use to de-stress and center yourself, do it often.
 My membership community is devoted to helping you take care of you.

 - When all else fails, hug it out.
 I love this one that came up on the Facebook page.
 Too often what our children need — and what we need in return — is that close connection and touch of the ones we love.
 My very spirited daughter responds positively to touch and so we snuggle often.
 So, instead of yelling or hurting, hug it out.
 If only we could pass this tip along to the rest of the world, right?

 matter where you are on your parenting journey, I suspect this list will at least be worth bookmarking, for one of those days.